llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

         is the problem size and the number of loop kernels is one.
 Other kernels in the Suite may execute multiple loop kernels with different sizes, so these methods are used to describe this.
+      * The number of bytes read for each kernel execution.
+      * The number of bytes written for each kernel execution.
+      * The number of bytes read, modified, and written for each kernel execution.
-      * The number of bytes read and written and the number of floating point operations (FLOPS) performed for each kernel execution.
+      * The number of bytes atomically read, modified, and written for each kernel execution.
+      * The number of floating point operations (FLOPS) performed for each kernel execution.
       * The operational complexity of the kernel.
       * Which RAJA features the kernel exercises.
       * Adding Suite variants and tunings via ``addVariantTunings``.
 This calls